-In terms of what Colorado's public libraries need to serve adults more effectively, the main discoveries made are:
+In terms of what Colorado's public libraries need to more effectively served adults, the main discoveries made were that:

-- Most libraries said they need support figuring out what local adults need and are interested in meanwhile getting the word out about existing services. - Some libraries have offered services that they think are what adults need, but the adults have not come.
-This finding suggests that it is not enough to fill a need, it is also necessary to figure out how to engage adults in a way that "meets them where they are," either physically through outreach or symbolically programs and services that are engaging and drive participation and attendance. - Most libraries also said they would love to share information and resources with their colleagues across the state about presenters and partners, suggesting an opportunity for peer-to-peer learning and sharing. - Not having enough resources also emerged as a challenge, and open-ended responses illustrate that advocacy and communication about adult services and their importance is also a pressing priority.
-Colorado's libraries have a stated need for help in consistently and concisely "making the case" for adult services.
+- Most libraries said they need support figuring out what local adults need and are interested in, combined with how to get the word out about existing services. - Some libraries have offered services that they think are what adults need, but the adults have not come.
+This finding suggests that it is not enough to fill a need, it is also necessary to figure out how to engage adults in a way that "meets them where

-• There are also some different needs in different sized communities.
+- they are," either physically through outreach or symbolically programs and services that are engaging and drive participation and attendance. - Most libraries also said they would love to share information and resources with their colleagues across the state about presenters and partners: Suggesting an opportunity for peer-to-peer learning and sharing. - Not having enough resources also emerged as a challenge, and open-ended responses illustrate that advocacy and communication about adult services and their importance is also a pressing priority.
+Colorado's libraries also need help consistently and concisely "making the case" for adult services. - There are also some different needs in different sized communities.
 Larger libraries expressed more of a need for training on evaluation and assessment, while smaller libraries expressed more of a need for finding funding and resources.